Kingrashy12/secptrum-ui/README.md

 SecptrumUI includes a CLI tool to help set up your Next.js project for use with `styled-components`.
 This tool automatically configures your project with the necessary files and settings.

+- **_Note:_**
+  This setup is specific to Next.js and provides detailed instructions for configuration.

 ### Setup the CLI Tool Locally

 1. **Install Dependencies**

-   First, ensure you have the SecptrumUI and styled-components package installed:
+   First, ensure you have the `secptrum-ui` and `styled-components` packages installed:

    ```bash
    npm install secptrum-ui styled-components